PRE-LAUNCH SALE Ends on June 14

 How long do I have access to the program & when does it start?

 You get lifetime access the moment you enroll.
-The course is designed to be completed in 3 weeks at about one hour per day, Monday through Friday.
+The course is designed to be completed in 3 weeks at about an hour a day.
 But you can start whenever you're ready and go at your own pace.
 If life gets busy, the lessons aren't going anywhere.
 Pre-launch students also get access to every future update and project path added to the course at no extra cost.

-Can't I learn all of this on Youtube?
+Can’t all of this be learned on YouTube?

 Technically, the information is out there.
 But it's scattered across dozens of channels with no clear order, no structured path, and no defined finish line.
 You could spend months piecing together random tutorials, guessing at tolerances, wasting filament, and still never end up with a working mechanical assembly.
-This course gives you a proven 3-week roadmap that takes you from your first tolerance lesson to holding a working mechanism you designed yourself.
-That structure and speed is what you're paying for — not just the information.
+This course provides a proven 3‑week roadmap that runs from the first tolerance lesson to a working mechanism built from a custom design.
+That structure and speed is what is being paid for — not just the information.

 Yes.
-A better printer won't teach you how to design parts that fit together and move.
-More filament won't teach you tolerances.
+A better printer alone doesn’t teach how to design parts that fit together and move.
+More filament alone doesn’t teach tolerances.
 The number one reason hobbyists waste filament and get frustrated isn't their equipment — it's that they don't understand how to design for function.
 This course gives you the knowledge to make your current printer do things you didn't think it could.
 Once you understand mechanical design fundamentals, every roll of filament you buy from that point forward goes further because you're designing it right the first time.

 Our Famous Guarantee

-Absolutely!
-3-Week Mechanism Builder has a 7-Day Satisfaction Guarantee.
-If you're not completely satisfied with the quality of the lessons and the clarity of the roadmap, contact us within 7 days for a full refund, no questions asked.
-Your 7-day window begins on May 18, 2026 — the day the course launches.
+3‑Week Mechanism Builder includes a 7‑Day Satisfaction Guarantee.
+If the quality of the lessons or the clarity of the roadmap is not satisfactory, contact support within 7 days for a full refund, no questions asked.
+The 7‑day window begins on June 15, 2026 — the day the course launches.

-If for any reason 3-Week Mechanism Builder does not move forward to launch, every pre-launch buyer will receive a full refund within 14 business days.
+If, for any reason, 3‑Week Mechanism Builder does not move forward to launch, every pre‑launch buyer will receive a full refund within 14 business days.
 No questions asked.
-Your purchase is protected either way..
+Every pre‑launch purchase is protected either way.

 Company Logo